hnikolov/THRII_USB_Pedal/README.md

   It checks and prints the actual THR name, e.g., in my case *THR* = **THR10II-W**.
   It changes to a User preset name when selected from the THRII amp or by pressing Button 6.
 - The GUI continues to work even THR is disconnected after that (useful to test pure GUI features)
+- Patch name color changes to orange when parameter values are changed
+  - Switching patches discard the changes - nothing is stored
-- User preset name changes to orange + (*) when settings are changed
+- User preset name color changes to orange when parameter values are changed
-  - This status is remembered (in the original code it was not)
+  - The status is remembered when switching between User presets and patches (in the original code it was not)
+  - In the original code '\*' was appended to the name when modified.
+To save space, this feature is removed

+*BUTTONS (Original Layout)*
 - Selecting a patch (Button 1), switches to a patch (white color)
   - Pressing Button 1 again switches to THR settings (THR Local, User preset, or User preset(*))
   - Pressing Button 1 again loads the preselected patch again (reloads, possible parameter changes are lost)